-In addition to the provisions of the General Rules students are selected on the merits of a portfolio and entrance examination.
-Applications close at 31 August 2017 (draft date) and prospective students are notified thereafter of the entrance examination and the submission date and content for the portfolio.
+In addition to the provisions of the General Rules, students are selected on the merits of a portfolio and entrance examination.
+Applications close at 31 August, of a given year, and prospective students are notified thereafter of the entrance test, interview and portfolio submission dates.
+Places will be awarded based on the results of all three components of the process.